ang-uio/Text-Mining/episodes/13-part-of-speech-tagging-text.md

 ## Part-of-Speech Tagging Text

 Keypoints:
-- "We use a NLTK's part-of-speech tagger, ```averaged_perceptron_tagger```, to label each word with part of speech,  tense, number, (plural/singular) and case."
+- We can use a NLTK's part-of-speech tagger, ```averaged_perceptron_tagger```, to label each word with part of speech,  tense, number, (plural/singular) and case.
-- "We have used the text from the US Presidential Inaugaral speeches."
-- "We then extracted all nouns both plural (NNS) and singular (NN)."
+- We can extract all nouns from a corpus both plural (NNS) and singular (NN).
-- "We then visualise the nouns from these speeches using a plot of frequence distribution and a word cloud."
+- We can visualise the nouns from a corpus using a plot of frequence distribution and a word cloud.
+We can do the same for other POS.

 In text mining it can be useful to extract words that have a particular part of speech (POS) such as a noun or a verb.
 For example extracting all proper nouns can give use names and locations.
 This is done using a POS-tagger.
 The POS-tag of a word is a label of the word indicating its part of speech as well as grammatical categories such as tense, number (plural/singular) and case.
 POS tagging is the process of automatically determining the POS-tags of the tokens in a corpus.